smallvictories/developers/README.md

 *Template* – A template is the layout you’ve set in your `_sv_settings.txt` file.
 For a single-page site, Template and Site are basically the same thing for a single-page Site.
 In a multi-page site, you can have a subfolder/subpage that uses a different template than its parent Site or sibling Sub-Page(s).

 ### Multi-page sites
+Multi-page websites are as easy to create as adding a Sub-Folder to your theme.
+A Sub-Folder needs its own `_sv_settings.txt` file with at minimum:

+`title: `
+`theme: `

+A Sub-Page can use any theme.
+It can also have its own `_sv_custom.css` and `_sv_custom.js` files.
+If a Sub-Page has custom CSS or JS files, it will not inherit any scripts or styles from parent folders.

+### Ignoring files
+Folders and files prefixed with an underscore will be ignored by SV.
+They’ll exist in your Dropbox as normal and you can access their contents with normal filepaths, but they won’t be rendered in your site by SV.

+`_example.html`
+`/_example`

 ----